PavriLab/hicer-nf/README.md

 }
 ```

-#### `--re1`
+#### `--re`

 Hi-C experiments typically involve digestion of the with restriction enzymes after cross-linking.
 To be able to computationally identify artifacts in the sequence data arising from this process the HICUP pipeline requires the sequence motif the used enzyme cuts including its name.
-This information is given via the `--re1` parameter in the form specified by [HICUP](https://www.bioinformatics.babraham.ac.uk/projects/hicup/read_the_docs/html/index.html) which is ^GATC,MboI, where ^ indicates the cutsite, GATC is the sequence motif the enzyme recognizes and MboI is the name of the enzyme.
-In cases where a double digest protocol was used one can also specify `--re2` for the second restriction enzyme used (see below).
+This information is given via the `--re` parameter in the form specified by [HICUP](https://www.bioinformatics.babraham.ac.uk/projects/hicup/read_the_docs/html/index.html) which is ^GATC,MboI, where ^ indicates the cutsite, GATC is the sequence motif the enzyme recognizes and MboI is the name of the enzyme.
+Due to some specificities of HICUP the current version of the pipeline does not support the double digestion protocol.

 #### `--fasta`